Framework Overview

 - field/gallery: Stores gallery (GALLERY) field components

-For the field/table subfolder, Oinone suggests classifying field components by field business type
+For the field/table subfolder, Oinone suggests classifying field components by field business type, with possible subfolders such as:

 - field/table/string: Stores table text type (String) field components